Morrison homers twice as Rays beat Tigers 9-1

-DETROIT (AP) -- Logan Morrison homered twice and Steven Souza Jr. hit his first career grand slam as the Tampa Bay Rays beat the Detroit Tigers 9-1 Sunday to split a four-game series.
+Souza hit his first career grand slam as the Tampa Bay Rays beat the Detroit Tigers 9-1 on Sunday.
+He also homered this season on Mother's Day.

-Derek Norris and Evan Longoria also homered for the Rays, who won five of seven in the season series with Detroit.
+''It was special to hit one for my mom on Mother's Day, but today was for both my dad and for my son,'' he said. ''When I got back to the dugout, I looked into the camera, thanked my dad, told Micah that I love him and thanked my wife for making all of this possible.

 Jake Faria (3-0) allowed one run, six hits and a walk in seven innings.
 He struck out a career-high nine.
 Faria is the second starting pitcher in Rays history to win his first three career games, joining Jeremy Hellickson.